firslov/llama2-api/readme.md

 # Llama2 API

-A Llama2 streaming output API with an OpenAI style, support for multi-gpus inference with model of 13B or higher.
+A Llama2 streaming output API with OpenAI style, support for multi-gpu inference with model of 13B or larger.

 ## Setup

 1. Install `llama` from [official repository](https://github.com/facebookresearch/llama).

-2. Download `llama2 weights` from [this repository](https://github.com/FlagAlpha/Llama2-Chinese), `pth` format is recommended.
+2. Download `llama2 weights` from [this repository](https://github.com/FlagAlpha/Llama2-Chinese), it's recommended to use `pth` format.

 3. Clone this repo: